gudgud96/gudgud96.github.io/hexo/source/_posts/vae-symbolic-music.md

 ## 2 - Application

+**Symbolic music domain** refers to the usage of **high-level symbols** such as event tokens, text, or piano roll matrices as representation during music modelling.
+Audio-based music modelling is not covered in this scope.
+The reason of using symbolic music representation for modelling is that it incorporates higher level features such as structure, harmony, rhythm etc. directly within the representation itself, without the need of further preprocessing.

 To study the objective above, below we list and discuss several papers that apply VAE framework on symbolic music modelling --

 ### 1 - [**MusicVAE**](https://arxiv.org/pdf/1803.05428.pdf)